 Is a license required to be a Supplemental Member?

-NADCA membership does not require a license for HVAC cleaning, however, we strongly recommend that you contact your state licensing agency to learn what licenses if any are required, so you are compliant with your state’s requirements.
+In accordance with the NADCA Code of Ethics, NADCA members must agree to provide services only after completing the necessary bonding and licensing procedures.
+NADCA strongly recommends that you contact the appropriate licensing agency to learn what licenses if any are required, so you are compliant with licensing requirements at the local, state, and authorities having jurisdiction levels.
 Following are some states which do require an HVAC contractor’s license, mechanical contractor’s license, sheet metal license, or other specialty license in order for a firm to access and clean HVAC systems.

 Arizona (602) 542-1525